arkency/posts/posts/2012-09-13-programming-motherfucker.md

 tags: [ 'foo', 'bar', 'baz' ]
 ---

+## Problem

-We have all been using the same code for uploading images for years, but didn't you always feel that there is something wrong with it?
-For every other task like writing texts, picking a date, selecting from lot of choices we have a good tool that can help in implementig such feature and improve the user experience, but file uploads almost always feel a little ... .
-There are some Flash tools that might help but it is still not good enough.
+We all have been using the same code for uploading images for years, but didn't you always feel that there is something wrong with it?
+For every other task like writing texts, picking a date, selecting from lot of choices we have a good tool that can help in implementig such feature and improve the user experience, but file uploads almost always feel a little broken.
+There are some Flash tools that might help, but they are still not good enough.

+## Solution

-Well, welcome to to world invaded by Filpicker and Aviary.
-Speaking short, Filepicker is a tool that let your user upload images not only from the computer itself but also from web services such as Facebook or Dropbox.
+Well, welcome to the world invaded by [Filpicker](https://www.filepicker.io/) and [Aviary](http://www.aviary.com/).
+Speaking short, Filepicker is a tool that let the user upload images not only from the computer itself but also from web services such as Facebook or Dropbox.
 Aviary provides you with a powerful HTML5 editor for manipulating photos.
-Both of them process the images on their serves and provide you an url for downloading a file.
-If you only need more powerful uploading you can stick with [Filepicker widgets](https://developers.filepicker.io/docs/web/#widgets) otherwise we need to get our hands dirty with Javascript API (or CoffeeScript as you will see) but is not hard at all.
+Both of them process the images on their servers and provide you an url for downloading a file.
+If you only need more powerful uploading you can stick with [Filepicker widgets](https://developers.filepicker.io/docs/web/#widgets) otherwise we need to get our hands dirty with their Javascript APIs (or [CoffeeScript](coffeescript.org) as you will see) but is not hard at all.

+## Working with code

 Let's start with the view: